crq/crq.github.io/_home_parts/about.md

 ---
 ---

-Technologist with over 7 years of experience improving technology operations.
-Working to help you build awesome software for the internet.
+I'm a technologist with over 7 years of experience improving tech operations.

+I work at [Stride Consulting](http://stridenyc.com) helping companies build awesome software for the internet.